tombackert/championship/README.md

 ### Idea
 - I'm no data scientist, neither a football analyst (eventhough I know a fair amount).
 So why not let a neural network figure out the correlations in the data that lead a team to the championship?
-I was good at building predicter systems in the past, so let's build a predicter to predict the upcoming champion
+I was good at building predictor systems in the past, so let's build a predictor to predict the upcoming champion

 ### Milestones
 - Market analysis